20+ Interesting Games For Kids To Learn English

 • Add balloon B by tossing it to the particular kid, who held ball A first, and tell children to shout the letter and throw it in the circle.

 • Keep on adding the other balloons.
-Once a ball falls and touches the ground, eliminate that it, and tell kids to shout the alphabet.
+Once a ball falls and touches the ground, eliminate it, and tell kids to shout the letter out.
 The activity continues till all the balloons are in play.

 protip_icon Point to consider